SpoolSamplesPrintCo/K-LENS/README.md

 ---

 ## Development Methodology
-This suite is a collaborative project utilizing human-driven architectural design and AI-assisted logic refinement.
+This suite is a collaborative project utilizing human-driven architectural design and AI-assisted camera-control logic refinement.
 This hybrid approach ensures a lightweight footprint without sacrificing robust shell-integration and macro complexity.

 ---